-The study of well crafted memoirs and narratives offers us inspiring examples to emulate when engaging in our own reflective writing.
-In this unit, students analyze memoirs and narratives that illustrate how personal experiences inform critical perspectives.
+The study of well crafted memoirs and essays offers us inspiring examples to emulate when gaining perspective on our own lives through reflective writing.
+In this unit, students analyze memoirs and narratives that emphasize how personal experiences inform critical perspectives on our world.
+Students will read informative essays on the process of writing and its role as an important step on the journey to higher education.
 These readings will provide students exemplary models for their own narrative compositions, most notably, their college admissions and scholarship essays.
-Students will reflect on their own experiences from the perspective of a writer seeking to create and share a cohesive progression of experiences and elucidate their significance in their ongoing personal development.
+Students will reflect on their own experiences from the perspective of a writer seeking to create a cohesive progression of experiences or events and elucidate its significance in their ongoing personal development.